linzjax/linzjax.github.io/_posts/2016-01-25-Admitting-you-dont-know.markdown

 I think Recurse Center's [social rules](https://www.recurse.com/manual#sub-sec-social-rules) go a long way to solving this problem - no feigning surprise in particular.
 It makes it okay to admit ‘__I don't know__’ something, and creates a culture of excitement around introducing someone to something new.
 Rather than "HOW HAVE YOU NOT HEARD OF X, Y, AND Z?!
 HAVE YOU BEEN LIVING UNDER A ROCK?!"
 You get "OMG X, Y, AND Z IS AMAZING!
 COME!
 LET ME TAKE YOU ON A JOURNEY!
 YOU'RE GONNA LOVE IT!"
 It shifts the focus to building others up instead of putting them down.
 Who knows, maybe there was someone else who didn't know about x, y, and z either.
 Now they get to learn something new rather than thanking their lucky stars they weren't stupid enough to ask the question.

-I feel like it woudl be tough to judge this attitude in an interview process where admitting you don't know something feels like writing a giant ¯\_(ツ)_/¯ as an answer to a test question.
+I feel like it would be tough to judge this attitude in an interview process where admitting you don't know something feels like writing a giant ¯\_(ツ)_/¯ as an answer to a test question.
 Questions about mentorship and continued education only go so far as boiler plate answers, and besides, who says "nah, we hate that stuff" to a question like that.
 How do you really find out about the culture before signing on the dotted line?

 ##__The solution?__